Kyle Howkins: West Bromwich Albion

 On 12 August 2017, Howkins signed a six-month loan deal with League Two team Cambridge United.
 A hamstring injury kept him of out action for a month, before he made his debut, coming on as a late second-half substitute, in a 2–1 defeat at former club Mansfield Town on 23 September.
 He made only one start for Shaun Derry's "U's", in a 1–0 defeat to Southampton U23s at the Abbey Stadium on 3 October.

 On 31 January 2018, he returned to League Two on loan at Port Vale until the end of the 2017–18 season.
 He was one of three centre-backs signed by manager Neil Aspin within the space of 48 hours.
-He impressed for the "Valiants" and Aspin stated his intention to try and bring Howkins back to Vale Park for the following season.
-However he missed the first half of the 2018–19 season with a knee injury, but said that upon returning to fitness "training with the likes of Gayle and Rodriguez has benefited me a lot".
+He impressed for the "Valiants" and Aspin stated his intention to try to bring Howkins back to Vale Park for the following season.
+However, he missed the first half of the 2018–19 season with a knee injury, but said that upon returning to fitness "training with the likes of Gayle and Rodriguez has benefited me a lot".
 He did return on loan to Port Vale on 31 January 2019, ironically the day after Aspin resigned as manager.
-However injury problems meant that he featured only three times under new manager John Askey and returned to West Brom on 30 April.
+However, injury problems meant that he featured only three times under new manager John Askey and returned to West Brom on 30 April.

 Newport County

 On 11 June 2019, Howkins joined League Two club Newport County on a two-year contract; "Exiles" manager Michael Flynn said that "Kyle is someone I've kept my eye on for almost over 2 years and even tried signing him on loan in the past.
 It's a fantastic deal for us because he's got a promising future ahead of him".
 On 3 August, he made his debut for Newport in the opening game of the season, a 2–2 draw with Mansfield Town at Rodney Parade.
 He scored his first goal for the "Ironsides" on 17 August, in a 1–0 home win over Plymouth Argyle.
 On 29 November, he had a nasty clash of heads with Maldon & Tiptree striker Charlee Hughes and had a fit after falling to the ground; he suffered a fractured skull and was out of action for six weeks.
 The 2019–20 was ended early in March due to the COVID-19 pandemic in England.

-Howkins played the opening four games of the 2020–21 campaign before he was sidelined with a hamstring injury and fell out of Michael Flynn's fist-team plans having fell behind David Longe-King, Matthew Dolan, Mickey Demetriou, Ashley Baker, Scot Bennett and Joe Woodiwiss in the pecking order.
+Howkins played the opening four games of the 2020–21 campaign before he was sidelined with a hamstring injury and fell out of Michael Flynn's first-team plans, having fallen behind David Longe-King, Matthew Dolan, Mickey Demetriou, Ashley Baker, Scot Bennett and Joe Woodiwiss in the pecking order.
 On 21 January 2021, Howkins joined National League side Solihull Moors – managed by former West Brom coach James Shan – on loan for the remainder of the 2020–21 season.
 On 4 June 2021 it was announced that he would leave Newport County at the end of the season, following the expiry of his contract.